EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 CBE PiP uses a live portable actor over a bounded, arena-themed card, not a second exact live Colosseum world render.
 The CBE 2.0 camera setting may remain ON under BC PRIORITY; the legacy 1.8.4 adapter still requires CAMERA OFF.
 Use only the exact supported, source-checked CBE builds; a later provider update is not automatically certified.

+### Stadium 2 Importer 0.14.0 direct presentation

+Direct Importer **0.14.0** is validated with BC on both generations.
+The Importer's own **BATTLE ENVIRONMENT → KENNEY NATURE** option is provider-owned: BC does not copy or replace those assets.
+Secondary View reuses the active battle/environment context in a bounded private scene and keeps BC's independent portrait camera.

+> [!WARNING]
+> **Gen 2 + Stadium 2 Importer 0.14.0 + separate Colosseum UI:** the current white/native battle overlay reproduces with BC disabled.
+Treat this as an Importer/UI composition conflict, not a BC camera defect.
+Direct BC + Importer 0.14.0 is the validated stack.

 ### Gen 2 hosted presentation

 > [!NOTE]
-> **Battle Art Voxel Gen2 + Stadium2 Importer:** use Battle Art `ARENA FILL = OFF` and `STADIUM CIRCLE = OFF` for the validated hosted composition.
+> **Battle Art Voxel Gen2 + Stadium 2 Importer:** use Battle Art `ARENA FILL = OFF` and `STADIUM CIRCLE = OFF` for the validated hosted composition.
 Importer `MODELS` must be in the desired state when BC initializes.
 MODELS ON attaches the live Stadium Gen2 backend; MODELS OFF uses Battle Art Gen2's fixed-FRONT vanilla Secondary View.
 Switching between them requires a reload before BC can discover the other backend.

 > [!NOTE]
 > **PotatoVoxel Gen 2 standalone:** PotatoVoxel 1.9.6 does not currently establish its own standalone Gen 2 voxel battle presentation under the tested Recomp environment.
 BC therefore has no Potato-native Gen 2 voxel arena to override into.
 This is a provider/runtime boundary, not a BC camera failure.

 > [!NOTE]
-> **Stadium2 Overworld Models:** `0.2.81` remains the inherited recommended compatibility basis for Battle Cinematics v1.2.9, subject to the audit scope above.
-The tested `0.4.33` build suffers severe independent performance problems on the Android validation device, including major slowdown before BC battle rendering begins, so v1.2.9 does not claim support for that version.
+> **Stadium2 Overworld Models:** `0.2.81` remains the inherited recommended compatibility basis for Battle Cinematics v1.3.0, subject to the audit scope above.
+The tested `0.4.33` build suffers severe independent performance problems on the Android validation device, including major slowdown before BC battle rendering begins, so v1.3.0 does not claim support for that version.

 ### Gen 1 LIVE VOXEL ARENA providers for Stadium 2 Importer